alexakreizinger/styleguidetemplate/index.md

 ```

-Notice how only rules that had the `dev` tag showed up here?
-Instead of having to copy/paste them individually, we let Liquid do the heavy lifting for us.
-And if you were to repeat this process with a different YAML file or for a different audience tag, you'd get a completely different output from the same source files!
+Notice how only rules that had the `dev` tag appear in this output?
+(Two of the five total rules in `punctuation.yml` were rendered—I didn't think developers needed to be bogged down with the other three rules about independent and dependent clauses.)
+But instead of manually extracting those developer-applicable rules, we let Liquid do the heavy lifting for us.
+And if you were to repeat this process with a different YAML file or matched against a different audience, you'd get a completely different output from the same source files.
+All you need to do is change which variables are passed to the include tag.

+For a more under-the-hood explanation of this template's Jekyll architecture, check out my repo's [readme file](https://github.com/alexakreizinger/styleguidetemplate#readme).